creanorcode/project_3/README.md

 - **Enhanced Validations**
     - Robust boundary checks ensure ships fit entirely on the board.
     - Overlapping ships are prevented, and invalid inputs prompt the player to try again.

+### Features Left to Implement

+- **Save and Load Game**
+    - Allow players to save their progress and resume later.
+- **Multiplayer Mode**
+    - Enable two players to compete on the same machine or over a network.
+- **Graphical User Interface**
+    - Use Pygame or similar library to create a graphical version of the game.